turbot/steampipe-mod-aws-insights/dashboards/opensearch/docs/opensearch_details.md

-This dashboard answers the following questions for each instance:
+This dashboard answers the following questions for each domain:

-- OpenSearch details
+- How is the domain configured?
+- What tags are applied?
+- What relationships does the function have with other resources?